"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 He spent four days there.
 Whatever he said or did during those Indonesian days, she chose him again.

-"I think as time went on, I reflected on that, I learnt more about things and life, and sex and relationships, and because she was such a special person, I realised that she was the one," Bartlett has said.
+"I learnt more about life, and sex and relationships, and because she was such a special person, I realised that she was the one," Bartlett has said.
 "So, I flew to Bali, and I went and said sorry to her."

 Later, on his Diary of a CEO tour, he publicly declared his love while the House Gospel Choir sang Stevie Wonder's "I'll Be Loving You Always" as heart confetti fell from the ceiling.
 She was in the audience.